The Most Common Age-Related Problems After 60, Say Doctors

 "Poor posture can cause back and neck pain due to the forward position of our heavy heads on top of our smaller necks," explains Dr. Smith.
 In turn, it can affect our breathing, as it decreases the space for our heart and lungs.
 "It makes us look older than we are and poor posture leads to further spinal degeneration, as it adds additional load to our bones and muscles, which it isn't designed to handle."

 The Rx: Take care of your body.
 Exercise is a great way to maintain your bone health.
-And to get through life at your healthiest, don't miss: This Supplement Can Raise Your Cancer Risk, Experts Say.
+And to get through this pandemic at your healthiest, don't miss these 35 Places You're Most Likely to Catch COVID.